frdfsnlght/NASOdyssey/docs/index.md

 ![Image of grill](grill.jpg)

+The FrontPanel has 4 small holes on the back, arranged around the place where the OLEDCover installs.
+Those holes should have threads cut into them by heating up the #2 sheet metal screws and screwing them into the holes.
+Let the screws cool down then remove them.

 The power button on the Odyssey is a bit strange.
 It's mounted to the main board such that it doesn't protrude beyond the edge of the PCB.
 This is a problem when mounting the board in a case.
 I needed the power button to be accessible through the IOPanel, so the printed button, with a dab of super-glue, is pressed into the button on the Odyssey.
 It's printed in clear TPU so the